 Like our prior quality improvement effort, the presentation of relevant, actionable data and the continued engagement of stakeholders allowed the team to move forth with the PDSA interventions in a sustainable manner.
 Even as this effort concludes, the team has continued to engage the relevant stakeholders, both within the department and at across the wider hospital, to further address and improve the issues identified.

 The authors would like to acknowledge the following: Evelyn Wong, Head of DEM; Shashi S/O Chandra Segaram, Assistant Nurse Clinician, DEM; Kenneth Lim Kai Xuan, Assistant Nurse Clinician, DEM; Muhammad Khairul Anwar Bin Hamid, Assistant Nurse Clinician, DEM; Sanda Thangarajoo, Assistant Director of Nursing, SGH; Png Hong Hock, Deputy Director of Nursing, SGH; Ho Ai Lian, Deputy Director of Nursing, SGH; and Ryan Koh Zhao Yuan, Hospital Executive, Organisation Planning and Performance.

-Contributors SY and LLH both contributed to the design and writing of this quality improvement report.
-SY and LLH both contributed to data collection and interpretation of the results of this study.
-SY was the main author of the submitted report.
-Both SY and LLH were involved in editing the report for clarity and details.
-SY submitted the report and takes responsibility for the overall content.
+Contributors YS and LHL both contributed to the design and writing of this quality improvement report.
+YS and LHL both contributed to data collection and interpretation of the results of this study.
+YS was the main author of the submitted report.
+Both YS and LHL were involved in editing the report for clarity and details.
+YS submitted the report and takes responsibility for the overall content.

 Funding The authors have not declared a specific grant for this research from any funding agency in the public, commercial or not-for-profit sectors.